lee-vivian/platformer/README.md

 ### VI.
 Putting It All Together with an Example (multiple training levels)

+*Instructions for this step are under construction.
+Skip this step for now.*

 Steps to generate 5 levels from 2 sample levels: super_mario_bros/mario-sample-left and super_mario_bros/mario-sample-right